Updated May 25, 2023

 - Brihadisvara temple has sculptures of Ashta dikpalakas (guards of the directions).
 Only a few Indian temples include such statues.

-- Apart from the main sanctum, the complex has shrines of Goddess Parvathi and Lord Karthikeya.
+- Apart from the main sanctum, the complex has Goddess Parvathi and Lord Karthikeya shrines.

 - Walls in the hallway have murals and sculptures depicting Lord Shiva dancing.